-• In addition to the specific subject prerequisites a general understanding of the material in the preceding Year or Stage is assumed.
+In addition to the specific subject prerequisites a general understanding of the material in the preceding Year or Stage is assumed.
 Students are not normally permitted to enrol in subjects spread beyond two Years or Stages.

-• Students who do not pass their full programs will be limited to 80% of a normal load in the following year.
+Students who do not pass their full programs in any year will be limited to a reduced load in the following year.
+Typically, this is 20 hours per week.